EpsilonSolutions/netscaler-command-reference/docs/cache/cache-object/cache-object.md

 Cache cell disk hits.

 <b>cacheCellGzipCompressed</b>
-The state of the response being gzip-compressed.NOTE: This attribute is deprecated.we display compression format using nsace_contenc_name
+The state of the response being gzip-compressed.

 <b>cacheCellDeflateCompressed</b>
-The state of the response being deflate-compressed.NOTE: This attribute is deprecated.we display compression format using nsace_contenc_name
+The state of the response being deflate-compressed.

 <b>cacheCellCompressionFormat</b>
 Compression format of this object.
 Identity means not compressed